pcjunger/pCO2_RN_ms/README.md

   *script_suppl_mat.R: codes used to create the figures and run the analysis used in the supplementary material of the manuscript

 ### Raw datasets:
-  *spatial_dataset.csv: raw spatial dataset used in this manuscript *seasonal_dataset.csv: raw seasonal dataset used in this manucript *mean_data.csv: mean values of the seasonal dataset used in the supplementary material of this manuscript *surf_bottom_sup_mat.csv: surface and bottom seasonal pCO2 values from Gargalheiras and Cruzeta reservoirs used in the supplementary material of this manuscript
+  Markup :* spatial_dataset.csv: raw spatial dataset used in this manuscript
+          * seasonal_dataset.csv: raw seasonal dataset used in this manucript
+          * mean_data.csv: mean values of the seasonal dataset used in the supplementary material of this manuscript
+          * surf_bottom_sup_mat.csv: surface and bottom seasonal pCO2 values from Gargalheiras and Cruzeta reservoirs used in the supplementary material of this manuscript